incountry/sdk-java/README.md

 ### Error Handling
 InCountry Java SDK throws following Exceptions:
-`StorageClientException` - used for various input validation errors.
-Can be thrown by all public methods.
-`StorageServerException` - thrown if SDK failed to communicate with InCountry servers or if server response validation failed.
+`StorageClientException` - used for various input validation errors `StorageServerException` - thrown if SDK failed to communicate with InCountry servers or if server response validation failed.
 `StorageCryptoException` - thrown during encryption/decryption procedures (both default and custom).
 This may be a sign of malformed/corrupt data or a wrong encryption key provided to the SDK.
 `StorageException` - general exception.
 Inherited by all other exceptions